jdsantos/jdsantos.github.io/_posts/2023-12-05-rebooting.markdown

 As mentioned before, the main audience of this blog will be me in the first place!
 But of course, if this reaches someone and can cause a positive impact, I hope it reaches passionate developers like myself.

-That's a wrap for now, hope I didn't waste your time and hope to hear from you soon.
+That's a wrap for now, hope I didn't waste your time and hope to hear from you soon ❤️